 Meet Nathan F.

-Nate was born with a genetic condition called Mitochondrial Disease, a multi-systemic disease resulting in organ dysfunction, Nate has been a patient of UF Health Shands Children's Hospital since his birth.
-His 9 pediatric specialists at Shands ensure that Nate can live a fairly normal life despite relying heavily on medical equipment and medications to keep his body functioning properly.
-Because of his amazing medical team and donations to Children's Miracle Network Hospitals, Nate is an energetic and joyful kid who loves attending school and hanging out with his Dance Marathon at UF friends.
+Nate Ferrell was born with a genetic condition called mitochondrial disease, a multi-systemic disease resulting in organ dysfunction.
+Nate has been a patient of UF Health Shands Children's Hospital since his birth.
+His nine pediatric specialists at Shands ensure that Nate can live a fairly normal life, despite relying heavily on medical equipment and medications to keep his body functioning properly.
+Because of his amazing medical team and donations to Children's Miracle Network Hospitals, Nate is an energetic and joyful middle schooler who loves playing video games, watching YouTube videos, and playing the violin.

 Meet Nick M.